Hey Kids (Start Here)

 “David.
 It’s David,” Starr says, marking what may be the bicentennial anniversary of his lexical point missing.

 You are so weird, his inner Dr. Geiszler learnedly opines.
 Adapt to the local laid-back culture dude, adapt to it.
-As a human, your brain is wired to observe social norms and conform to them so that you don’t get targeted for harassment as a masquerading out-group member.
+As a human, your brain is wired to observe social norms and conform to them so you don’t get targeted for harassment as a masquerading out-group member.
 This explains whole swaths of your childhood experience.
 You seem like a guy in need of some belated pointers.
-In general.
-You can’t make a group conform to you, unless you’re dripping with charisma or you happen to arrive at a flux-point in collective decision making and you step into a forming niche like a baller.
-This implies that the endgame of the uncompromising individualist within a conformist social structure is persecution.
+In general, you can’t make a group conform to you unless you’re dripping with charisma or you happen to arrive at a flux-point in collective decision making and you step into a forming niche like a baller.
+This implies that the endgame of an uncompromising individualist within a conformist social structure is persecution.
 Ridicule.
 Marginalization.
-My point is that when all that hangs in the balance is the honoring of academic honoraries and the maintenance of your own pretentiousness, well, maybe that’s an instance where you should fake it till you make it, bro.
-First names, they’re not so bad.
+My point is: when all that hangs in the balance is the honoring of academic honoraries and the maintenance of your own pretentiousness, well, maybe that’s an instance where you should fake it till you make it, bro.
+First names!
+They’re not so bad.
 I can make an argument for using them as levelers of the intellectual playing field and putting ideas rather than individuals and their doctorates into a position of prominence.
-So consider this a free tip, dude.
+So, consider this a free tip, dude.
 Call him David.

 Professor Starr waves a hand with awkward affability.

-“Were you planning on coming to the spring semester get-together next weekend?”
-Starr says.
+“Were you planning on coming to the spring-semester get-together next weekend?”

-“Er,” Hermann replies, trying to work out a way of saying, ‘I’d rather die,’ on short notice and in a significantly more polite fashion but not coming up with anything in the heat of the moment.
-It is not that he dislikes the Berkeley Mathematics Department, on the contrary, he quite enjoys associating with them, but he would not characterize his current existence as psychologically easy, and he would prefer to spend his free time either assisting Newton with his ongoing attempts to scrape himself into a semblance of a functional scientist or, failing that, simply lying quietly and miserably in a room, trying to be himself rather than an emotionally labile biologist or a monster with the desire to rend apart human cities.
+“Er.”
+Hermann tries to work out a way of saying, “I’d rather die,” on short notice and in a significantly more polite fashion, but can’t come up with anything in the heat of the moment.
+It’s not that he dislikes the Berkeley Mathematics Department, on the contrary, he quite enjoys associating with them, but he wouldn’t characterize his current existence as psychologically easy.
+He’d prefer to spend his free time either assisting Newton with his ongoing attempts to scrape himself into a semblance of a functional scientist or, failing that, lying quietly and miserably in a room, trying to be himself rather than an emotionally labile biologist or a monster with the desire to rend apart human cities.

 This is a difficult sentiment to convey.

-“So,” Starr says slowly, “I— I want to just put this out there.
-He extends his hands, palms forward, like he is trying to distance himself from what he is about to utter.
-“Some of us were talking, well, most of us.
-After the faculty meeting on Wednesday?“
+“So,” Starr says slowly, “I—I want to just put this out there?”
+He extends his hands, palms forward, like he’s trying to distance himself from what he’s about to utter.
+“Some of us were talking?
+Well, most of us.
+After the faculty meeting on Wednesday?”

 “About?” he snaps.